-Based on Jean Shepherd’s semi-autobiographical short stories, A Christmas Story surprisingly took some time to becoming the American mainstream classic that it is today.
-Decades after its 1983 release, it started garnering the kudos it deserved, with some media outlets ranking it as the top holiday film of all time.
+Based on Jean Shepherd’s semi-autobiographical short stories, A Christmas Story surprisingly took some time to become the American mainstream classic that it is today.
+Decades after its 1983 release, it started garnering the kudos it deserved, with some critics ranking it as the top holiday film of all time.
 Regardless of the film’s sleeper-hit status, most of the actors were already veterans in the business by the time they decided to take on their off-kilter, iconic roles and went on to lead successful careers in Hollywood.
 Let’s dig a little deeper to see where our favorite Christmas movie cast has been as of late:

-"The Old Man" – Darren McGavin.
 No one looked at plastic leg lamps and the word “fragile” the same after Darren McGavin put his spin on them as the crotchety, curse-mumbling Old Man.
 But long before McGavin made us choke and chortle in the holiday spirit, he had an extensive career in theater and in television, most notably in the 1950s role as crime-fighting detective Mike Hammer and as Carl Kolchak in the 1970s series Kolchack: The Night Stalker.
-In 1990 he won an Emmy for his comedic role as Candice Bergen’s father in Murphy Brown and also guest starred in The X-Files.
-Along with acting in a number of Broadway and off Broadway productions, McGavin also hopped onto the big screen with substantial parts in Summertime, The Court-Martial of Billy Mitchell, and The Man With the Golden Arm before he landed his comedic role in A Christmas Story.
+In 1990 he won an Emmy for his comedic role as Candice Bergen’s father in Murphy Brown and also guest-starred in The X-Files.
+Along with acting in a number of Broadway and off-Broadway productions, McGavin also hopped onto the big screen with substantial parts in Summertime, The Court-Martial of Billy Mitchell, and The Man With the Golden Arm before he landed his comedic role in A Christmas Story.
 In the 1990s, he played Adam Sandler’s dad in Billy Madison.
 Survived by four children, McGavin died in 2006 at the age of 83 in Los Angeles.